jazzband/django-tinymce/docs/installation.rst

   enchant.dict_exists('en')

-Note that the documentation will use 'TinyMCE' (capitalized) to refer the editor itself and 'tinymce' (lower case) to refer to this Django application.
+Note that the documentation will use 'TinyMCE' (capitalized) to refer the editor itself and 'tinymce' (lower case) to refer to the Django application.

 .. _Django: http://www.djangoproject.com/download/
 .. _TinyMCE: http://tinymce.moxiecode.com/download.php